 Enrollment is necessary in the fall semester (writing the paper) and the spring semester (presentation and visits to the institutions).

 Past enrollment in a course at the Summer School of Law, Business and Economic Policy at the WW-Faculty of the University of Basel is an asset, but not mandatory to be accepted to the seminar.

 |Anmeldung zur Lehrveranstaltung||Orientation event via Zoom on 28 May 2020; 18:00 - 19:00.
 Former students will report about there experiences and Prof. Weder will be available for questions.
 Invitations Invitation to the Zoom-meeting will be send by E-Mail to all master students on 25 May 2020.
 If you don't receive an invitation, please contact the Summer School office after 25 May by email.

 Please submit a research proposal (3-4 pages) until 6 July 2020 in which you explain your idea, the main research question and how you intend to answer the question.
 You should mention a possible theory that may help to find an answer and describe the empirical analysis (do you intend to do a case study or do you want to analyze data you have identified?).
 Name three to four important pieces of the literature that is relevant to your research.

 Attractive topics, for example, include a comparison of regulations, policies or institutions (in the USA, Europe, Switzerland).
 They may integrate business and economic aspects or be based in the area of law and economics.
 We are very open regarding the topics, but reward quality and originality.
 For examples, see also the list of accepted topics of former seminars.

-You will be informed by 16 July 2019 (for late applications afterwards), whether you are accepted to the master seminar.
+You will be informed by mid-July 2020 (for late applications afterwards), whether you are accepted to the master seminar.
 A maximum of 20 students will be admitted to the seminar.

 |Einsatz digitaler Medien||kein spezifischer Einsatz|